-- Install DIMMs in DIMM sockets to configure a mirror set. - See Chapter 2 (1.
-System BIOS) in "Maintenance Guide", check if your server supports Memory Mirroring feature.
+- Install DIMMs in DIMM sockets to configure a mirror set. - Use DIMMs having the same model number as DIMMs to be installed on a mirror set. - See Chapter 2 (1.
+System BIOS) in "Maintenance Guide" to change parameters as shown below, save the settings, and exit fromSETUP.